 You can’t say it any better than that.

 The Cosmetic Body has even more layers.
-It doesn’t stop with your clothes and jewelry.
+It doesn’t stop with our clothes and jewelry.
 For some of us there is make up and perfume.
 Now I am not saying a yard, a house, a car, clothes, jewelry, make up, and perfume are bad.
 No, they’re great.
 I’m happy to see people have these things.
-But they are things, and not your Real Body.
-They are like prostheses, artificial body parts, if they become part of your identity.
+But they are not our Real Body, what I sometimes call our Mammal Body.

 Let’s go further.
-There is your skin.
-Now, skin is an amazing part of your real body.
+There is our skin.
+Now, skin is an amazing part of our real body.
 It’s an organ.
-It a protective covering for your body, but it also keeps your body at the right temperature, and it does this for you, out of the kindness of nature.
-You couldn’t live without it.
-But most people don’t perceive their skin functionally; they perceive it cosmetically.
+It a protective covering for our body, but it also keeps our body at the right temperature, and it does this for us, I believe, out of the kindness of nature.
+We couldn’t live without it.
+But often, we don’t perceive our skin functionally; we perceive it cosmetically.
 We look for wrinkles.
 We see age marks and for some reason we decide they are unattractive.

 There’s fat, a vital part of our real bodies.
-I don’t even have to go into fat, and how people feel about fat, and what a multi-billion dollar business fat is.
+I don’t even have to go into fat, and how we feel about fat, and what a multi-billion dollar business fat is.

 Going in further, we have four layers of muscles.
 They are totally miraculous, as is every part of our Real Bodies.
 But many of us become quite concerned with our most superficial layer of muscles, and primarily with the large contractors – like the biceps, or the pecs, or the lats, or the abdominals, or the quads to name a few.
 So we have a lot of machines and exercise systems designed to sculpt these muscle groups to look a particular way that our culture deems beautiful.

-Now you know what makes up your Cosmetic Body.
-It is huge, and costly.
+Now you know what makes up our Cosmetic Body.
+It is huge, and costly, financially, physically, psychologically, and spiritually.
 The Cosmetic Body is concerned with its appearance, with how other people see it, and think about it.
 Rather than thinking about what our Real Bodies give us, we become obsessed with what our Cosmetic bodies can get for us, like a boyfriend, a girlfriend, a husband, a wife, children, happiness, love, status, money, power, approval, friends.
 And of course more stuff.
 I am not saying anything here that everybody doesn’t already know is true.
-All you have to do is watch a few commercials designed to appeal to our Cosmetic Bodies and you know that advertisers have figured all this out long ago.
+All we have to do is watch a few commercials designed to appeal to our Cosmetic Bodies and we know that advertisers have figured all this out long ago.

 When my kids were still pre-teens and wanted to watch a lot of TV, I limited it of course, but I made sure they stayed put when the commercials came on.
 Commercials about fast food were always full of dancing and people in great shape.
 The guys in the Truck commercials were as tough as nails.
 Commercials about women’s cosmetics and perfumes usually had very handsome men looking in their direction with only one thing on their minds.
 My kids could “deconstruct” these commercials at the speed of light.
 They understood about symbolism early on – objects that represent something other than themselves.
 Cosmetic Bodies love representing who they aren’t.

 We need our Real Bodies.
-When you make friends, and get to know your Real Body, intimately, when you begin asking it what it wants, and what it needs, you begin to realize that your Real Body and your Cosmetic Body are essentially like two different people with different desires, and different values.
-Two bodies are trying to occupy the same space, at the same time, and we learned in school that that was not possible.
-It would seem that, for humans, it is possible, but not easy.
+When we make friends with and get to know our Real Body, intimately, when we begin asking it what it wants and what it needs, we begin to realize that our Real Body and our Cosmetic Body are essentially like two different people with different desires, and different values.
+It is as if we have an Inner Body and an Outer Body.
+Two bodies are trying to occupy the same space at the same time.
+We learned in school that that was not possible.
+It would seem that, for humans, it is possible.

 What does all this have to do with eating?
 Well, pretty much everything.
-When you feed a newborn baby, or a person who is sick or dying, you are feeding their Real Bodies, and you are thinking about these real people.
+When we feed a newborn baby, or a person who is sick, or dying, we are feeding their Real Bodies and we are thinking about these real people.
 Real bodies and real people have a lot in common.
 Realness.

-As you come to realize whom you are really feeding, and why, the act of eating, of consuming food, turns into the act of feeding, the act of receiving food.
-Learning how not to consume food, but how to receive food.
-Leaning how to feed ourselves in every way.
+As we come to realize whom we are feeding, weather it be us or someone else, the act of eating, of consuming food, transforms itself into the act of feeding, the act of receiving food.
+Learning how not to consume food but how to receive food.
+Learning how to be fed.
+Being fed.